jasmaa/jasmaa.github.io/_posts/2024-12-07-dining-philosophers.md

 ![6 plates in a circle labeled A to F clockwise with a chopstick in between each one.
 There is a waiter in the middle.](/images/dining-philosophers/dining_philosophers_03_0.png)

 Any given genius must have the waiter’s permission to pick up their chopsticks.
 When a genius wants to eat, they signal to the waiter.
-If no one is currently eating, the waiter gives the genius permission to pick up their chopsticks and becomes closed to any new requests from other geniuses to eat.
+If no one is currently eating, the waiter gives the genius permission to pick up their chopsticks and becomes closed off to any new requests from other geniuses.

 ![6 plates in a circle labeled A to F clockwise with a chopstick in between each one.
 There is a waiter in the middle.
 There is a blue line from A to the waiter with the text "PLS?" and a green line from the waiter to A with the text "OK".](/images/dining-philosophers/dining_philosophers_03_1.png)